THE QUESTION FOR 100 METERS IN THE BLUE HOLE OF DAHAB: HISTORY, RISKS AND EXECUTION

 The Target Dive

-The first stage of the work included reviewing the target dive profile, identifying gases and planning redundancies.
-The decompression model chosen was the ZHL 16-C + GF (Gradient Factors), which incorporates modern data from clinical studies and brings updates based on recent research, aimed at optimizing the accuracy of decompression profiles.
-The parameters used were: PPO2 (Partial Pressure of Oxygen) of 1.4 above 28 meters / 1.5 from 28 to 45 meters / 1.6 from 45 to 99 meters; RMV (Respiratory Minute Volume) Botton 20 l/min and Deco 20 l/min; minimum GF of 35 and maximum of 80; descent rate of 10 m/min to 10 m and 18 m/min from 10 to 100 m; ascent rate of 10 m/min to 6 m and -1 m/min to the surface.
+The first stage of the work included reviewing the target dive profile, identifying gases and planning redundantities.
+The decompression model chosen was the ZHL 16-C + GF (Gradient Factors), which incorporates modern data from clinical studies and brings updates based on recent research, aimed at optimizing the accuracy of depression profiles.
+The parameters used were: PPO2 (Partial Pressure of Oxygen) of 1.4 above 28 meters / 1.5 from 28 to 45 meters / 1.6 from 45 to 99 meters; RMV (Respiratory Minute Volume) Botton 20 l/min and Deco 20 l/min; minimum GF of 35 and maximum of 80; decent rate of 10 m/min to 10 m and 18 m/min from 10 to 100 m; ascent rate of 10 m/min to 6 m and -1 m/min to the surface.

 Photo: Author

-The final gas configuration was 01 (one) double S80 with Tx 12/50 (background gas), 01 (one) stage S80 with Tx 12/60 (travel and decompression gas), 01 (one) stage S80 with Tx 50/10 (travel and decompression gas), 01 (one) stage S80 with 100% O2 (accelerated decompression).
-And the complete immersion and decompression scheme was: Tx 20/50 (↓10m/1′), Tx 12/60 (↓100m/5′, →100m/8′, ↑90m/1′, ↑80m/1′, ↑70m/1′), Tx 20/50 (↔60m/1′, ↑54m/1′, ↑51m/1′, ↑48m/1′, ↑45m/1′, ↑42m/1′, ↑39m/1 ‘, ↑36m/1′, ↑33m/1′, ↑30m/1′, ↔27m/3′, ↔24m/3′), Tx 50/10 (↔21m/3′, ↔18m/3′, ↔15m/4′, ↔12m/7′, ↔9m/10′) and O2 100% (6m/33’).
+The final gas configuration was 01 (one) double S80 with Tx 12/50 (background gas), 01 (one) stage S80 with Tx 12/60 (travel and depression gas), 01 (one) stage S80 with Tx 50/10 (travel and depression gas), 01 (one) stage S80 with 100% O2 (accelerated depression).
+And the complete immersion and depression scheme was: Tx 20/50 (↓10m/1′), Tx 12/60 (↓100m/5′, →100m/8′, ↑90m/1′, ↑80m/1′, ↑70m/1′), Tx 20/50 (↔60m/1′, ↑54m/1′, ↑51m/1′, ↑48m/1′, ↑45m/1′, ↑42m/1′, ↑39m/1 ‘, ↑36m/1′, ↑33m/1′, ↑30m/1′, ↔27m/3′, ↔24m/3′), Tx 50/10 (↔21m/3′, ↔18m/3′, ↔15m/4′, ↔12m/7′, ↔9m/10′) and O2 100% (6m/33′).
 The support of a safety diver at 22 meters, Trimix TDI Instructor Kerstin Olbrich, was also considered.

 Photo: Author

-At 50 meters, the sunlight began to fade, but visibility was still excellent, revealing the impressive contours of the Blue Hole.
-At 80 meters, we already had the best view of the famous “arch” and, through it, the vast darkness of the open sea.
+At 50 meters, the sunlight began to fade, but visibility was still excellent, revealing the impressive accounts of the Blue Hole.
+At 80 meters, we already had the best view of the famous "arch" and, through it, the vast darkness of the open sea.
 The excitement increased, as did the attention to the instruments and communication with the partner, to reinforce the team spirit.

 Photo: Author